hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)

 2. Look into WAN access via openvpn.
 Don't forward any ports from WAN to LAN (other than bittorrent)

-3. Problems in Organizr: Jellyfin Homepage item not working.